 - Point out flaws in advertising and offer reminders of purchases that didn’t live up to their claims.

-- The Kid’s List: at holiday season, learn to parse between realistic and unreasonable requests.
+- Learn to parse between realistic and unreasonable requests when it comes to your child’s wish list during the holidays.
 You can do this alone, with your child, or ask him to give you a revised, shortened list.

 - Stand your ground even when your inclination is to weaken.
 You are the parent teaching your child about making choices.